 Replace your filter and clean your tank

-Once you replace your old filter, carbon monoxide will be more available, thus lowering the pH level.
-Cleaning your tank regularly ensures that your aquarium is completely waste-free, as many water filters don’t successfully eliminate all fish waste.
+Try replacing your old filter and the pH level might go back to optimum levels.
+Additionally, cleaning your tank regularly ensures that your aquarium is completely waste-free, as many water filters don’t successfully eliminate all fish waste.

 Add driftwood or peat moss